 The Natural State has many higher education institutions to attend including four-year public colleges, two-year public colleges, private colleges and more.
 Some of the more popular four-year public schools include:

-- University of Arkansas in Fayetteville (main campus), and
+- University of Arkansas in Fayetteville (main campus)

 The University of Arkansas also has campuses in Fort Smith, Little Rock, Monticello and Pine Bluff.